elbaro/gym-rs/README.md

 # Gym

 A collection of RL envs and interfaces.
-This does not internally bind to Python, which means you can run faster and parallel computations.
+- Does not bind to Python like other RL crates.
+You can run faster and parallel computations.
+- Provides an unified interface to various envs.
+Verify your algorithm on classic envs and apply to your domain without code change.

-Example of running envs in separate threads:
+Example of running envs in separate threads without vectorized envs:
 ![](pongpong.png)

 Crates          | Role